Dreaming of Canada? We got the perfect Canada Bucket list Challenge for you to get started!

 The hotel is managed by Fairmont Hotels and Resorts today.

 Fancy staying in an Ice Hotel?
-This time head to Montreal and book a room at the Hôtel de Glace.
+Head to Quebec City, and book a room at the Hôtel de Glace.
 It is the only kind of hotel in the whole of North America.

 Visit a living history museum

 If you love history, you will love venturing into the world of living museums.
 There are many in the country, but Saskatchewan takes it up a notch!

 The Western Development Museum is a network of 4 museums, which showcases historic details about Canada’s social and economic development in the Prairie province of Saskatchewan.

 Visit all 4 WDM museums – located in Saskatoon, Moose Jaw, North Battleford, and Yorkton.

 Explore the largest sand dunes in Canada

 Athabasca Sand Dunes Provincial Park is a provincial park located in northern Saskatchewan, Canada.
 The park is situated in the aspen parkland biome on the south side of the Athabasca River.